clayford/BDA/README.md

 4. It’s probably easiest to just click Select All and then click Install Updates.
 That will update all packages.
 5. If you get a message that asks “Do you want to install from sources the packages which need compilation?”, click No.

 If at any point during package installation you get an error or encounter a problem, try entering the error message into Google and see if you can find a solution.
-Otherwise please arrive early the day of the workshop and I will do my best to help resolve the issue.
+Otherwise please contact me and I’ll do my best to help resolve the error: clayford@virginia.edu